Coltsfoot

 Overview

 Tussilago farfara, commonly known as coltsfoot, is a hardy perennial native to Europe.
-It blooms with bright yellow flowers before its heart-shaped leaves emerge in spring.
-This herb has a long history in traditional respiratory wellness and herbal smoking blends.1 Note: Contains pyrrolizidine alkaloids.
-Consult a healthcare professional before use.
+Its bright yellow flowers bloom early in spring, appearing before the distinctive heart-shaped leaves unfold.
+For centuries, this herb has been valued in traditional respiratory wellness and herbal smoking blends.1

 Common name(s): Coughwort, foal's foot, horse hoof, bull's foot.